3 teachers challenge Florida pronoun law in federal lawsuit

 In May, Gov. Ron DeSantis signed an expansion of what critics call Florida’s “don’t say gay” bill, a 2022 law that bans instruction in sexual orientation and gender identity and which foes argue marginalizes and targets LGBTQ students and school staff.

-The 2023 version of the law (HB 1069) included rules prohibiting teachers from sharing with students personal titles and pronouns that do not correspond to their sex.
+The 2023 version of the law (HB 1069) included rules prohibiting teachers from sharing with students personal titles and pronouns that do not correspond to their sex at birth.
 DeSantis said those rules would protect children from “gender identity politics in schools,” and Republican lawmakers who pushed for the law’s passage said it would help shield students from difficult or mature topics.

 The law forbids school districts from requiring employees to refer to anyone using titles or pronouns that do not match that person’s sex, employees from telling students their preferred titles or pronouns and employees from asking students about their preferred pronouns.
 It has caused upset in some school districts, including Orange County’s, as they wrestled with how to refer to transgender students.